-This one was just a simple short-term range play on a bounce off support at the 78.50 minor psychological mark.
+This one was just a simple short-term range play on bounce-off support at the 78.50 minor psychological marks.
 My fundamental thinking was that relatively upbeat data from Australia could allow AUD/JPY to bounce, although risk sentiment appeared to favor the lower-yielding yen back then.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.